mochoabuilds/-cognition-/README.md

-“YOLO 23:  A Model for Real Time Action Recognition and Item Classification On Cost Friendly Hardware”
+YOLO 23:  A Model for Real Time Action Recognition and Item Classification On Cost Friendly Hardware

+Learn the basics of embedded computer vision using the best of the best at the right price.

+By Michael V. Ochoa

 MAJOR RESEARCH CHALLENGES

 — Dense multi-object tracking in the wild
-— Multi-view consensus
+— Multi-view consensus across cameras
 — Handling constant partial and full occlusions
-— Has to run in real-time
+— Has to run in real-time and 99% accurate
-— Has to be 100% accurate
 — Restructuring code to Rustic
-— Navigating OpenCV's support
+— Navigating open source software support
-— Managing unergonomic multi-dimensional array support — Finding metrics that continuously improve downstream performance.
+— Managing unergonomic multi-dimensional array support
+- Determing metrics that continuously improve downstream performance

+INGREDIENTS

+TLDR

+THE RECIPE